InvictusNavarchus/gemini-history-manager/scripts/README.md

 **What happens without arguments:**
 - Script exits with error message showing usage
 - No files are modified

+**PR-Based Release with `--prepare`:**

+When using `--prepare`, the script only modifies local files and provides instructions:
+- Updates version in all version files
+- Creates release notes template
+- Skips build, git operations, and GitHub release
+- Outputs next steps for creating a PR

+This works with the GitHub Actions workflow (`.github/workflows/release.yml`) which automatically builds and publishes releases when release commits are merged to main.

 #### `build-all.js` - Unified Build Script